JeringTech/Javascript.NodeJS/ReadMe.md

 ... // Do something with myVar
 ```
 We've successfully hidden `coolLibraryPrivateObject` from the global scope using a module-esque pattern.
-Apart from hiding private objects, this pattern also prevents the global namespace from being polluted.
+Apart from hiding private objects, this pattern also prevents global namespace pollution.

-NodeJS modules serve the same purposes.
+NodeJS modules serve a similar purpose.
 By wrapping modules in functions, NodeJS creates a closure for each module so internal details
 can be kept private.

 ## Usage
 ### Creating INodeJSService
-This library uses depedency injection (DI) to facilitate [extensibility](#extensibility) and testability.
+This library uses depedency injection (DI) to facilitate extensibility<!-- todo [extensibility](#extensibility) --> and testability.
 You can use any DI framework that has adapters for [Microsoft.Extensions.DependencyInjection](https://github.com/aspnet/DependencyInjection).
 Here, we'll use the vanilla Microsoft.Extensions.DependencyInjection framework:
 ```csharp